WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 the _catching_ clauses.
 There may be no `catch` or `catch_all` clauses after a `try`, in which case the `try` block does not catch any exceptions.

-The _body_ of the try block is the list of instructions before the first catching instruction.
+The _body_ of the try block is the list of instructions after the last catching clause, if any.

 Each `catch` clause has an exception tag associated with it.
 The tag identifies what exceptions it can catch.
 That is, any exception created with the